planemad/india-local-government-directory/README.md

 **Reference Lookups**
 - City/town directory with mapping to other levels `Urban local bodies with coverage`
-- Village directory with mapping to other levels `Gram Panchayat Mapping to village`
+- Village directory with mapping to other levels `Subdistrict, Village, Block and GPS mapping`

 **Administrative**